-Over the past 25 years, Genki has designed and administered public and private, free-standing and hospital-based mental health programs for disadvantaged people in New York and New Jersey.
-Along with his duties as Spiritual Director of The Zen Garland Order, he maintains a private psychotherapy practice.
+Over the past 25 years, Roshi Genki has designed and administered public and private, free-standing and hospital-based mental health programs for disadvantaged and marginalized communities in New York and New Jersey.
+Along with his duties as Spiritual Director of The Zen Garland Order, he maintains a private psychotherapy practice in Arizona.

 Roshi Monika Genmitsu Kahn

 Co-founder of THE ZEN GARLAND ORDER and co-founder of Desert Bone Hermitage

 Breath by breath, step by step, carrying the life pack we carry with caring attention and perseverance.
 Intimately surrendering with a softening heart until all things become one movement and the mountain walks you.
 The innately natural manifests.